rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

                 </ul>
 ```

-and since you probably don't want that other stuff, you could delete it.
+And since you probably don't want that other stuff, you could delete it.

+10\.
 You could change the 'about' pop-up here:

 ```html
 <div class="tab-pane fade active in" id="about">